nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ![wifi antenna connected](images/wifiOn.jpg)

 ### Enable Wifi Antenna
-Set the path of the external antenna.
+In order to use it, you need to set the path of the external antenna.

-**Debian**
+**Buildroot**

-With the Debian C.H.I.P.
+With the Buildroot C.H.I.P.
 Pro images comes a [set_antenna script](https://raw.githubusercontent.com/NextThingCo/CHIP-buildroot/34a8cfdab2bbecd6741c435d6c400e46848436f1/package/rtl8723ds_mp_driver/set_antenna) which accepts two arguments of either `pcb` or `ufl` depending on which you want enable.

 ```
 set_antenna pcb|ufl
 ```

-**Buildroot**
+**Debian**

-Set the antenna path in Buildroot two ways:
+Set the antenna path in Debian two ways:

 * The RF switch is connected to logic pin PB17.
 Manually set the logic states to choose either the onboard or external antenna.